 The beautiful part is the recipes are quite forgiving.
-There's almost no such thing as messing up since the final product can always be tweaked.
+Since the final product can always be tweaked, there's almost no such thing as messing up.
 You can get creative, too.
-Some people like to color their Chapstick with a touch of colored lipstick or colored mineral powders.
+Some people like to color their chapstick with a touch of colored lipstick or colored mineral powders.
 Others like to add a touch of flavor or sweetness.
 You can even add a bit of glamorous shimmer, should you so desire.

 Some lip balm and lip gloss recipes are more complicated than others.
 So, I'm going to give you options from the very simple to the more complex.
 You can choose, they all work!
 Most of the easiest recipes will use products you already have around your house.
 So, you can get started today.

 I will also present lip balm recipes for people with stubborn chapped lips.

 Homemade Lip Gloss: The Quick and Easy Way!